 - Conduct educational programs about local food systems that includes principles, practices, technologies, and resources;

 - Incorporate information into educational and communication tools;

 - Share project materials and other local food systems resources with other trainers, mentor-farmers, farmers, and other educational providers; or

 - Develop and/or strengthen professional collaborations and involvement in teaching and demonstration of local food systems topics, principles, practices, and resources.

-Secondary actions, or behavior changes, resulting from the training will be that growers, processors, distributors, buyers, community members or other local food system actors who are educated by training participants will adopt system approaches and practices or include local food systems concepts in their work.
+As indicated by course evaluations, this project moved NC, SC, and VA toward a more economically and socially beneficial food system by successfully strengthening the capacity of Extension educators and other LFS practitioners to support LFS work in their communities.
+We anticipate that the training’s secondary impacts will be that local food system actors who are educated by training participants will adopt system approaches and practices or include LFS concepts in their work.
 These changes will likely occur beyond the grant project period.
-Possible long-term condition changes, or impacts, that will go beyond the project period may include improved:
+Possible long-term impacts beyond the project period that will address the sustainability of agriculture and the food system may include improved:

 - Economic well-being for producers and food-based businesses;

-- Capacity of organizations of project participants (resources, staff) to support local food systems programs and efforts.
+- Capacity of organizations of project participants (resources, staff) to support LFS programs and efforts.